aragon/connect/docs/connectors-reference/voting-app.md

 ### voting\#onVotesForApp\(appAddress, callback\)

-Subscribe to the list of votes of a Voting app.
+Subscribe to the list of votes in the provided Voting app.

 | Name | Type | Description |
 | :--- | :--- | :--- |